-Are you looking to learn about landlord-tenant law in Idaho?
+Are you looking to learn about landlord and tenant law in Idaho?

 The Idaho rental laws have been put in place to protect the interests of both landlords and tenants.
-These laws provide information on the rights and responsibilities of Idaho renters and property managers alike.
+These laws provide information on the tenant rights and responsibilities of Idaho tenants and property managers alike.

 As an Idaho landlord, it’s important to understand the state’ laws.
 Making sense of these laws is essential for resolving disputes without having to hire an attorney.
-Many times rental conflicts between landlords and tenants simply result from an incomplete understanding of legal rights and responsibilities.
+Many times rental conflicts between landlords and tenants simply result from an incomplete understanding of legal responsibilities and rights.

 There aren’t any specific laws in Idaho that govern the landlord’s entrance into the rental property.
-A landlord may enter the property whenever there is a need to do so, such as for inspections or to make repairs.
+A landlord may enter the property whenever there is a need to do so, such as for inspections or to make repairs after resident complaints.

 The state of Idaho doesn’t have any state-level rent control laws restricting landlords.
 As a result, Idaho landlords may freely raise the monthly rent without the need to justify the particular raise amount to their tenant.